Trichinellosis

 • paralysis-like state

-• other neurological features
+• other neurologic features

 Risk factors

-• consumption of raw or under-cooked pork
+• consumption of raw or undercooked pork

-• consumption of raw or under-cooked horse or other domestic animal meat
+• consumption of raw or undercooked horse or other domestic animal meat

-• consumption of raw or under-cooked wild game meat
+• consumption of raw or undercooked wild game meat

-• consumption of raw or under-cooked reptile meat
+• consumption of raw or undercooked reptile meat

-Diagnostic investigations
+Diagnostic tests

-1st investigations to order
+1st tests to order

-• FBC with differential
+• CBC with differential

 • creatine kinase and other muscle enzymes